How much do you cost? Will it help if I tell you that I’m on a budget or I have a small wedding?

-We currently shoot on the Canon 5DMKIII, and use an assortment of fast aperture prime lenses.
+We shoot on full frame digital SLRs with dual memory card slots, and use an assortment of fast aperture prime lenses.
 However this question doesn’t really matter for the reasons people tend to think it does.
 Full frame cameras with super high ISO capacities and mind boggling megapixel numbers are nice but they are simply photographic hammers that help us drive our nails more efficiently and are only factors in producing great images.
 If I could eliminate one phrase from our photographic vocabulary it would probably be “that camera takes great photos.”
 The camera is just a tool, the great photo comes from the imagination and technical know-how of the photographer.
-I’ve seen amazing images come from cameras that have a fraction of the capabilities then the DSLR of the day has at Costco.
-I have a 7 foot wide canvas in my office that I took on a camera that has less megapixels than the average point and shoot.
+We’ve seen amazing images come from cameras that have a fraction of the capabilities then the DSLR of the day in the special kit on sale at Costco.
+We’ve had 7 foot wide canvases printed from cameras that has less megapixels than the average point and shoot.
 We run from X brand is better than Y brand conversations.
-We’ve shot on Canon, Nikon, Fuji, and who knows what the future holds.
+We’ve shot on Canon, Nikon, Fuji, Olympus, and who knows what the future holds.
 The most important factors in equipment are good lenses, backups, and two slot cameras.
 What’s a two slot camera?
 One of the most vulnerable parts of digital photography are the media cards that the images are stored on inside the camera.
-The 5dMKIII has two card slots in it, so every image we take is written to a duplicate backup card.
+Every camera we use at your wedding will have two card slots in it, so every image we take is written to a duplicate backup card.
+Any photographer we hire as an second shooter will also have cameras with two memory card slots.
 We believe it’s our responsibility as photographers to use the safest methods possible in protecting your images – which is why we believe two slot cameras are worth mentioning, as well as having backup gear on hand in case something fails.

 I read somewhere online that we want to get RAW photos and a copyright?
 What’s up with that?

 There is a ton of misinformation out there, and a lot of articles about wedding photography that were written when digital photography was in its infancy.
 Most people by now know what a RAW file is – it’s a file format most photographers use when shooting digital images because it retains a ton of data.
 Unfortunately those files are ugly and almost always need some level of post production.
-If I show you an image on the back of my camera you’re not seeing a RAW file, you’re seeing a JPEG preview which always looks better.
+If we show you an image on the back of my camera you’re not seeing a RAW file, you’re seeing a JPEG preview which always looks better.
 So why don’t we just shoot in JPEG?
-Well RAW gives me many more options as an editor than a JPEG file, and I’d rather have those options even if I have to sacrifice speed.
+Well RAW gives us many more options as editors than a JPEG file does.
+We’d rather have those options even if we have to sacrifice speed.
 You should hire a photographer because you like their photographs and their editing style.
-Our unfinished work (RAW files) is never delivered to our clients, only finished edited JPEGS.
+Our unfinished work (RAW files) are never delivered to our clients, only finished edited JPEGS.
 Continuum Photography retains the copyright to all images we shoot.
 As a client all that means is you cannot take the images from your wedding day and alter them, or sell them for profit.
 We’ve yet to have anyone want to do either of those things.
 We do however provide you with a personal print release so you can have prints made wherever you’d like (prints through us are of course better…).

-Should I back up my images when I get them, or toss them in the trunk of my car to bake in the heat for 3-4 years?
+Should I back up my images when I get them, or let them stay in the gallery and undownloaded for all eternity?

 When you receive your images you should back them up in two spots at the very least.
 Legally we are absolved from responsibility once your images are delivered, but we do keep backups ourselves.
 We do understand the phenomenon of not wanting to have to think about wedding stuff after your wedding is done, but please remember to do this.